jarlah/simpleliveoddsservice/README.md

 The scoreboard supports the following operations:
 1. [x] Start a new game, assuming initial score 0 – 0 and adding it the scoreboard.
-   This should capture following parameters:
+   This should capture following parameters: Home team, Away team
-   a.
-Home team
-   b.
-Away team
+   - Solved: Starting new game is same as creating a score in the score board repository
 2. [x] Update score.
 This should receive a pair of absolute scores: home team score and away team score.
+   - Solved: Updating game takes in immutable teams with new (or unchanged) scores
 3. [x] Finish game currently in progress.
 This removes a match from the scoreboard.
+   - Solved: Score is deleted
 4. [x] Get a summary of games in progress ordered by their total score.
 The games with the same total score will be returned ordered by the most recently started match in the scoreboard.
+   - Solved: Collections sorting.

 ## How to run